Roberta Schmalz Campbell: World War II as Experience and Memory

 In this interview, Campbell discusses what it was like growing up during the Second World War as a high school student in Sandy, Oregon.
 She goes on to talk about what life was like as a Linfield student in the immediate post-war years, including her experiences working for and living with Linfield President Harry Dillin and his wife, Irene Dillin, due to a shortage of housing on campus.
 Campbell describes the friendly atmosphere on campus after the war, as well as her favorite classes and professors in Drama and Speech.
 Towards the latter part of the interview, Campbell discusses her post-Linfield life, when she became a teacher and moved to Woodburn.

 Campbell, Roberta Schmalz, "Roberta Schmalz Campbell: World War II as Experience and Memory" (2019).
-Linfield College Public History Project: World War II as Experience and Memory.
+Linfield University Public History Project: World War II as Experience and Memory.
 Video File.
 Submission 2.